 \subsubsection{Near}

-Near \cite{near_protocol_whitepaper} is a blockchain platform that combines sharding and advanced consensus mechanisms to achieve interoperability and scalability.
-It employs a sharding model called Nightshade, which splits the blockchain into multiple shards, each processing a subset of transactions, enabling parallel processing and high throughput.
-Near Protocol achieves cross-chain interoperability through the Rainbow Bridge that connects Near with Ethereum.
-The Rainbow Bridge allows users to transfer assets and data between the two networks seamlessly.
-It uses smart contracts on both chains to validate and relay information, ensuring security and decentralization.
-Additionally, Near uses its Aurora engine, an EVM-compatible environment, to run Ethereum-based smart contracts on the Near blockchain \cite{near_docs}.
+Near \cite{near_protocol_whitepaper} is a blockchain platform that combines sharding and advanced consensus mechanisms to achieve both interoperability and scalability.
+It employs a sharding model called Nightshade, which splits the blockchain into multiple shards, each processing a subset of transactions, thereby enabling parallel processing and high throughput.
+The Near protocol achieves cross-chain interoperability through the Rainbow Bridge, which connects Near with Ethereum.
+Rainbow Bridge allows users to seamlessly transfer assets and data between the two networks.
+It uses smart contracts on both chains to validate and relay information, thereby ensuring security and decentralisation.
+Additionally, Near uses its Aurora engine, an EVM-compatible environment, to execute Ethereum-based smart contracts on the Near blockchain \cite{near_docs}.